Long-Term Effects of Trazodone

 - Feelings of “shock” sensations

 Irregular heart rate and blood pressure as well as depression and increased suicidal thoughts or actions can also be side effects of stopping trazodone use, especially if the medication is stopped suddenly after a dependence has formed.
 Trazodone is typically tapered off gradually as directed by a medical professional, slowly weaning the drug out of the body after a long time taking it (weeks to months or even years).
-Dependence is also progressive; the longer a person takes trazodone, the more pronounced the dependence will be and the more significant and prolonged the withdrawal symptoms can be.
+The severity of dependence will factor into how distressing your withdrawal symptoms will be.

 A slow and controlled taper from trazodone during a specialized medical detox program can help to mitigate withdrawal symptoms that may occur if the drug is stopped “cold turkey.”
 Other medications may be used to manage withdrawal symptoms during detox as well, and supportive and therapeutic methods can be beneficial.
 Mood swings, cravings, and sleep issues that can be part of protracted withdrawal can all be addressed and helped through an addiction treatment program after medical detox.